borea17/borea17.github.io/_posts/paper_summaries/2021-01-05-Concrete_summary.md

 [Maddison et al. (2016)](https://arxiv.org/abs/1611.00712) introduce **CON**tinuous relaxations of dis**CRETE** (**concrete**) random variables as an approximation to discrete variables.
-The **Concrete distribution** is mo tivated by the fact that backpropagation through discrete random variables is not directly possible.
+The **Concrete distribution** is motivated by the fact that backpropagation through discrete random variables is not directly possible.
 While for continuous random variables, the **reparametrization trick** is applicable to allow gradients to flow through a